yurt-page/docs/dns.md

 # Domains and DNS
-Domains and DNS is surprisingly a very big problem for a self hosting:
+Domains and DNS is surprisingly a very big problem for a self-hosting:

 * A domain is not that cheap.
 For people from reach countries this is not a problem but this is a big problem for others (Like me when I was a student.
 Even now I decided that my domain doesn't worth that money and canceled).
 * And don't forget to renew it.
-Most of homepages had their domain expired.
+Most of the homepages had their domain expired.
 Then is can be hijacked by squatters.
 This is what happened for me too.
-And I can't understand where the squatters takes a money to pay for my domain, unless they don't really pay anything.
+And I can't understand where the squatters take money to pay for my domain, unless they don't really pay anything.
 * Good luck to find a good and not taken name.
   * You may also violate a trademark.
-  * Frauders may create a fishing "your-bank" domain.
+  * Fraudsters may create a fishing "your-bank" domain.
 * It complicated to configure:
   * This is a manual step to buy a domain.
   * There is no a singe DNS config API and instead we there are over hundred APIs for each registrar.
   * You need to understand what does it mean these A, AAAA, MX, NS and other records.
 * Zones have their own rules about content of your site.
   * You may be easily lost your domain or just blocked, censored or eliminated by a competitor.
-  * A lot of fake abuse reports may harm your business (not really a problem for self hosting).
+  * A lot of fake abuse reports may harm your business (not really a problem for self-hosting).
 * Those money goes to the ICANN monopoly basically for nothing.
-Some registrars are controlled by suspissios organizations or even mafias.
+Some registrars are controlled by suspicious organizations or even mafias.
 * There are no a good geographical distribution between registrars:
   * Most of them are in US, some in German other big countries may have only three-four registrars and entire continents are underrepresented.
   * This is inequality but also have some risks and problems like unability to pay in local currencies and payment systems.
   * Some TLDs are belongs to big corporations (e.g. `.dev` by Google) that erodes DNS neutrality.
-  * There are a few big registrars that takes most of market and form a cartel.
+  * There are a few big registrars that takes most market and form a cartel.

 For now the main idea is to make the jkl.mn to offer a Dynamic DNS service.